aschet/linguistmerge/README.md

 ## Usage

-- Load one or multiple TS files via **Add** or drag and drop into the list view.
+- Load one or multiple TS files via **Add** or drag and drop TS files into the list view.
 - Click **Merge** to generate the merged TS file.

 ## Compiling from Source